Trump at CPAC: 2nd Amendment, tax cuts at risk if Dems take power

 “You had one guard, he did not turn out to be real good, I will tell you that,” Trump said.
 “He turned out to be not good.
 He was not a credit to law enforcement, that I can tell you.”

-Trump emphasized his support for NRA but said “we really do have to strengthen up” background checks for gun owners.
+Trump emphasized his support for the NRA but said “we really do have to strengthen up” background checks for gun owners.

 'If [Democrats] get in, they will repeal your tax cuts.'